otrv4/otrv4/otrv4.md

 ## User Profile

 OTRv4 introduces a user profile.
-The user profile contains the Ed448 long term public key, signed information about supported versions, a signed profile expiration date, and a signed optional transition signature.
+The user profile contains the Ed448 long term public key, a shared prekey for offline conversations, information about supported versions, a profile expiration date, a signature of all these, and an optional transition signature.

 Each participant maintains two instances of the same user profile.
 One instance is for authentication in both DAKEs.
 The other instance is for publication.
 A